 Our 60-Minute Drill For NFL Bettors

-Will Derrick Henry continue to steamroll opponents as the Tennessee Titans (-4) try to maintain their lead in the AFC South in a battle against the 8-3 Browns in Nashville?
+Can Derek Carr and the Raiders stay in the AFC wild-card race when they host the Colts, who are favored by a field goal?

-Can Taysom Hill help the Saints maintain the NFC's best record and extend their eight-game winning streak when they visit Atlanta (1 p.m.
-ET, FOX) as 2.5-point favorites?
+And in a clash of division leaders on Sunday Night Football, will the Steelers (+2.5) be able to avoid dropping their second straight game after a 10-0 start when they visit Buffalo?

-Our NFL betting experts are here to provide those answers and more – and tackle all your Week 13 gambling questions in Talk The Line: Q&A Edition (with all lines via FOX Bet).
+Our NFL betting experts are here to provide those answers and more – and tackle all your Week 14 gambling questions in Talk The Line: Q&A Edition, starting Sunday at noon ET (with all lines via FOX Bet).

 Enter the NFL Challenge contest on the FOX Bet Super 6 app for free and you can win this week's $100,000 jackpot!
 Download now at foxsuper6.com.